ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 ##### ---

 * What is the brightest star visible from Earth? >> cop not removed! change what <-> is
+* Who is the president black and blue

 prep
 ====